tomis9/cookbook/content/post/spark.md

 df = spark.read.csv('example.csv', header=True)
 ```

-Printing columns' names and datatypes are not spark jobs yet, co you can not observer their execution in spark's webservice.
+Printing columns' names and datatypes are not spark jobs yet, co you can not observer their execution in spark's web interface.
 ```
 df.printSchema()
 df.columns
 ```

-These are spark jobs, so open up webservice and check out the "jobs" tab.
+These are spark jobs, so open up web interface and check out the "jobs" tab.

 head of our dataframe
 ```